Hmalik7/Artist-Collaboration-Network-Analysis-Understanding-Music-Industry-Partnerships/README.md

 1. Place `Charts.csv` in your working directory.
 2. Open the R Markdown file and knit to HTML.
 3. Install all required R packages listed above using `install.packages()`.

----

-Let me know if you’d like this version exported to PDF, embedded into a GitHub site, or adjusted for class submission.